How to Make Wine Soap: Cold Process and Rebatch Recipes

 Cold Process Soap Ingredients:

 These are the ingredients you need to make lye soap with wine.
-These ingredients include both the soap making fats (carrier oils and butters) and the alkali (lye or sodium hydroxide) necessary for making homemade lye soap.
+These materials include both the soap making fats (carrier oils and butters) and the alkali (lye or sodium hydroxide) necessary for making homemade lye soap.
 Without fats and alkali, you can’t make true soap.
-When combined, these ingredients go through a chemical process called saponification.
+When combined, they go through a chemical process called saponification.
 During this process, all of the lye solution is used to convert the fats into soap.
 Once the process is complete, there is no more lye left in the final bar.

 Soap Making Fats